-Cybercrime is the no. 1 concern for organizations working with sensitive data, but that doesn’t mean regular PC users are safe — your family photos or personal files are just as valuable to hackers.
+Cybercrime is the top concern for organizations working with sensitive data, but that doesn’t mean regular PC users are safe — your family photos and personal files are just as valuable to hackers.

 How ransomware infects your PC

-- Social engineering - a fancy term for tricking people into downloading malware from a fake attachment or link.
+Social engineering: A fancy term for tricking people, social engineering is often used to fool people into downloading malware from a fake attachment or link.
 Malicious files are often disguised as ordinary documents (order confirmations, receipts, bills, notices) and appear to have been sent by a reputable company or institution.
-It’s enough to download one of these to your PC, try to open it, and boom!
-You’re infected.
+When you download one of these to your computer and open it, you’ll be infected with ransomware.

-- Malvertising - paid ads delivering ransomware, spyware, viruses and other nasty things, at the click of a button.
-Yes, hackers will even buy ad space on popular websites (including social media networks or YouTube) to get their hands on your data.
+Malvertising: Malicious advertising embeds ransomware, spyware, viruses and other nasty things into ads and advertising networks.
+Hackers will even buy ad space on popular websites (including social media networks or YouTube) to spread ransomware.

-- Exploit kits - pre-written code, wrapped nicely in a ready-to-use hacking tool.
-As you may have guessed, these kits are designed to exploit vulnerabilities and security holes caused by out-of-date software.
+Exploit kits: Cybercriminals can package prewritten code into a ready-to-use hacking tool.
+These kits are designed to exploit vulnerabilities and security holes caused by outdated software.

-- Drive-by downloads - dangerous files you never asked for.
-Some malicious websites take advantage of out-of-date browsers or apps to silently download malware in the background, while you’re browsing an innocent-looking website or watching a video.
+Drive-by downloads: Some malicious websites take advantage of outdated browsers or apps and silently download malware in the background, while you’re browsing an innocent-looking website or watching a video.

-It may start with an innocent-looking email, supposedly sent from a legitimate source, asking you to download an invoice or some other important document.
-Hackers often mask the file’s real extension to trick victims into thinking it’s a PDF, doc or Excel sheet.
-It’s actually an executable file which starts running in the background when you click on it.
+A ransomware attack may start with an innocent-looking email, supposedly sent from a legitimate source, asking you to download an invoice or some other important document.
+Hackers often mask the file’s real extension to trick victims into thinking it’s a PDF, DOC, or Excel sheet — but it’s actually an executable file which starts running in the background when you click it.

 For a while, nothing out of the ordinary happens.
 Your files can still be accessed and everything works just fine, as far as you know.
 But the malware is silently contacting the hacker’s server, generating a pair of keys — a public one to encrypt your files, and a private one, stored on the hacker’s server, used to decrypt them.

-Once the ransomware makes its way to your hard drive, you don’t have much time to save your data.
+Once the ransomware hits your hard drive, you don’t have much time to save your data.
 From here on, your input is no longer needed.
 The ransomware simply starts running and encrypting your files, and only reveals itself once the damage is done.

 A ransom note pops up on your screen, telling you how much you’re expected to pay and how to transfer the money.
-Once the clock starts ticking, you usually have 72h to pay the ransom, and the price goes up if you didn’t make the deadline.
+Once the clock starts ticking, you'll typically have a few days to pay the ransom, and the price goes up if you don’t make the deadline.

-Meanwhile, you won’t be able to open your encrypted files, and if you try to do so you’ll get an error saying your file can’t be loaded, is corrupt or not valid.
+You won’t be able to open your encrypted files, and if you try to do so, you’ll get an error message saying your file can’t be loaded, is corrupt, or not valid.

 How to remove ransomware

 Unless you’re locked out of your PC, deleting ransomware is pretty easy.
 In fact, it’s the same as removing a virus or any other common type of malware.
-We’ve covered how to remove all kinds of malware before, but here’s the gist of it: enter Safe Mode and either run your antivirus to delete the malware, or remove it manually.
+But removing the ransomware will not decrypt your files.

 System Restore on Windows 7: